 From Lust Till Dawn is a reader-supported site.
 Purchases made through links may earn a commission at no extra cost to you.
 Learn more.

-How This Two Days in NYC Guide Works
+How This Two Day NYC Itinerary Works

 Before we begin the guide to your two days in NYC, just wanted to let you know how this itinerary works.

-This guide assumes that you are physically healthy and active because of all the walking; want to visit the top tourist sites in New York; and would like to eat at some delicious local spots I’ve come to love over the past five years living there.
+This itinerary assumes that you are physically healthy and active because of all the walking; want to visit the top tourist sites in New York; and would like to eat at some delicious local spots I’ve come to love over the past five years living there.

 Each activity or restaurant mentioned has: